-MTE (miss, mark-track error, end) - The most likely cause for this error is that a tape-unit in WRITE LOCK position was disabled when a write operation was initiated.
-(Depress CONTINUE to recall the Monitor.)
+MTE (miss, mark-track error, end) - The most likely cause for this error is that a tape-unit write was disabled when a write operation was initiated.
+Depress CONTINUE to recall the Monitor.

 CSE (checksum error) - Checksum failed during a read operation.
 Depress CONTINUE to recall the Monitor.